adamsilver/fdpb/01-a-registration-form.md

 <input aria-invalid="false">
 ```

-*Note: the registration form only consists of text inputs.
-In the chapter 3, “Book A Flight”, we'll look at how to inject errors accessibly for groups of fields such as radio buttons.*
+*(Note: the registration form only consists of text inputs.
+In chapter 3, “Book A Flight”, we'll look at how to inject errors accessibly for groups of fields such as radio buttons.)*

 ### Submitting The Form Again